jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

 * `.setDatePickerRange(title, startYear, endYear=None)`
     Set the range for the named DatePicker.
     If endYear is None, the current Year will be used.

+* `.setDatePickerChangeFunction(title, function)`
+    Set a function to call when the DaetPicker is changed.

 ####Get DatePickers